 The Conservation Lands Operations and Management (O&M) Program provides funding to the Ministry of Forest, Lands, and Natural Operations and Rural Development (FLNR) for the management of ministry-administered conservation lands.
 The program is delivered in partnership with the Nature Trust of British Columbia (NTBC) and Ducks Unlimited Canada (in the South Coast region), including work undertaken on lands leased to FLNR from NTBC.
 Funding for this program is provided primarily through endowment funds given to HCTF by the Province of British Columbia.
 This program is limited to a specific set of eligible sites and activities.

 Each region funded under this program completes an annual report.
 Each region’s summary report is shared with the public, as per the Endowment Agreement between HCTF and the Province of British Columbia.
-The most recent program reports are provided below.
-For earlier reports, please contact the Conservation Specialist.

 The proponent under this program is the Ministry of Forest, Lands, and Natural Resource Operations and Rural Development, who submit an application jointly with the Nature Trust of BC.
 Representatives from both organizations work together on regional applications to submit to the provincial Project Leader for final submission to HCTF.